 The display is a simple dot-matrix style display.
 There is a yellow backlight that comes on for about two seconds after pressing any button.
 There is no separate switch or button for turning the backlight on.
 The "Artist Experience" feature available on some HD stations for displaying album cover art or station logos isn't supported, doubtless because of the expense involved in having a display screen that would be more complex than the simple dot-matrix display on this unit.

 There's no battery indicator in the display.
-Instead, a tiny red LED just under the power switch will light up when the battery capacity is low.
-That LED is just above the faint "LOW BATT" legend that you can barely see in the picture at the top of this page.
+Instead, a tiny red LED just under the power switch will light up when the battery capacity is low (see left).
+You can see the light just below the red power button.
+The "LOW BATT" legend under the light is barely visible.

 The first four characters in the upper line of the display are used for the station's call letters or a very short slogan.
-For example, San Francisco's KYLD(FM) uses "WILD" in that space rather than "KYLD".
-KFRC-FM, which simulcasts KCBS(AM) uses "KCBS", even for its HD-2 channel that otherwise identifies as "KFRC" on the air!
+For example, San Francisco's KYLD(FM) used "WILD" in that space rather than "KYLD".
+KFRC-FM, which simulcasted KCBS(AM), used "KCBS", even for its HD-2 channel that otherwise identified as "KFRC" on the air!
+(The KFRC-HD2 channel was discontinued in February 2023 in a cost-cutting move; KFRC-FM still simulcasts KCBS.)

 In the center of the upper line when the station being tuned broadcasts an HD digital signal, the display can show HD, followed by the number of the HD channel, followed by a + if additional HD channels are available, followed by an exclamation point if the radio is using the digital signal.